danm0e/react-training-presentation/slides/3-React/0-Intro-React.md

   }
 }
 ```
+Note: Goign back to class components, it often makes sense why developers reach for them.
+Classes like to retain state, theresfor you get the beneifts of simplyfying the codebase because you can mutate objects.

-Note: In class components, state is managed using the setState method.
+In class components, state is managed using the setState method.
 Understanding how to correctly update state is crucial for React developers.
 It ensures that the UI reflects the latest data and triggers necessary re-renders.
 ---
 ### State in React
 ```js